 However, even placement under the muscle results in occasional contractures, so the search for a reliable solution continues.
-An implant with the same silicone rubber shell and silicone gel content , but with a foam (polyurethane) covering was developed, and this seemed reliably to reduce the contracture rate to 1% or less for the first five to seven years after surgery, but concerns were raised about the long term health risks of the foam as the body digested it, and the product (Meme, or Replicon) was withdrawn from the market in 1991.
+An implant with the same silicone rubber shell and silicone gel content, but with a foam (polyurethane) covering was developed, and this seemed reliably to reduce the contracture rate to 1% or less for the first five to seven years after surgery, but concerns were raised about the long term health risks of the foam as the body digested it, and the product (Meme, or Replicon) was withdrawn from the market in 1991.

 Following the theory that it was the rough surface of the foam-covered implant that reduced the contracture rate, a textured surface silicone rubber shell implant was developed.
 Combined with a firmer silicone ("cohesive" or "memory" gel), these implants could be made in a traditional round shape, or a shape meant to mimic a typical mature breast with greater fullness at the bottom and a profile tapering towards the top (giving a so-called anatomical, teardrop, or natural shape).
-The lay public has referred to them as "gummy bear" implants because of their resemblance to the candy with the same name.
-This implant has met with some success although opinions vary as to how reliably it results in soft breasts, and there are other problems with their use.
+The lay public has referred to them as "gummy bear" implants sub-muscular position.